Create a recipe – Overview

 To set retention factors for ingredients, on the Ingredients tab:

-3. In the Select Retention Factor Group box, search for and select a food similar to this ingredient on which to base your retention factors.
+- In the Retention factor group box, search for and select a food similar to this ingredient on which to base your retention factors.

-4. In the Select Cooking Process box, choose from the list of cooking methods.
+- In the Cooking process box, choose from the list of cooking methods.

-7. When you have finished applying retention factors, select Apply.
+- When you have finished applying retention factors, select Confirm and apply changes.

-The retention factors you've set are show next to each food on the Ingredients tab, as shown in this example:
+The retention factors you've set are shown next to each food on the Ingredients tab, as shown in this example:

 Note